cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Security considerations for each expand\_message variant are discussed below ({{hashtofield-expand-xmd}}, {{hashtofield-expand-xof}}).

-Implementors MUST NOT use rejection sampling to generate a uniformly random element of F.
+Implementors MUST NOT use rejection sampling to generate a uniformly random element of F, to ensure that the hash\_to\_field function is amenable to constant-time implementation.
 The reason is that rejection sampling procedures are difficult to implement in constant time, and later well-meaning "optimizations" may silently render an implementation non-constant-time.